-Quantitative Standard - All students must earn at least 75% of the cumulative semester hours they have attempted after each semester of enrollment.
+Quantitative Standard - All students must be making incremental progress towards a degree at an acceptable pace.
+All students must earn at least 70% of the cumulative semester hours they have registered for after each semester of enrollment.

 Failure to maintain the Quantitative Standard results in the loss of eligibility for Title IV aid, but not in eligibility to continue enrollment at Eureka College.